Sheng-T/FedMGD/README.md

 ```
 @article{sheng2022modeling,
   title={Modeling Global Distribution for Federated Learning with Label Distribution Skew},
-  author={Sheng, Tao and Shen, Chengchao and Liu, Yuan and Ou, Yeyu and Qu, Zhe and Wang, Jianxin},
+  author={Sheng, Tao and Shen, Chengchao and Liu, Yuan and Ou, Yeyu and Qu, Zhe and Yixiong, Liang and Wang, Jianxin},
   journal={arXiv preprint arXiv:2212.08883},
   year={2022}
 }